Mary1na-Code/ezinne-portfolio-v1/README.md

 # First Portfolio (HTML & CSS)

-This is my very first portfolio project, built in **March 2024** when I started learning CSS.
+This is my very first portfolio project, built on **March 2024** when I started learning CSS.
 It showcases my early experiments with styling, animations, and responsive design.

 ---